lpapailiou/fac/README.md

 The ``Interpreter`` can also be set to script mode.
 In this case, only the last entered statement will trigger the execution of print calls.
 In the console, entered code will be validated after pressing ENTER on a blank input line.
 This means, multiple lines can be entered before validating (e.g. line breaks are allowed in between complex statements).

+The managing of the processing (e.g. specifically starting the scanner, parser, validator or interpreter and handling exceptions) is the
+``Processor``.
+It will run and cache all possible results.
+These can be extracted by other classes later on.

 ## Repository handling
 This section contains a few technical notes about this repository.